 Best video games for writers of action: Tomb Raider (2013)

 Brief summary: A young Lara Croft and a team of expeditioners venture to the mystic island of Yamatai to investigate the legend of Himiko, the ancient Sun Queen.
 After their ship wrecks and she is separated from the rest of the team, Lara is left to fend for herself on a dangerous island which seems to have a life of its own.

 As a lifelong fan of the Tomb Raider series, I’m totally not biased here, I swear.
-That said, though, Tomb Raider is one of the few games which made my heart skip a beat during the action scenes.
+Tomb Raider is one of the few games which made my heart skip a beat during the action scenes.

 When Lara almost falls to her death while climbing the mountain in the early scenes; when Lara scoots along narrow ledges a mile above the ground; when Lara wades silently through a river of blood and bones to get the jump on the Solarii — my grip on the controller tightened and I found myself sitting straight up in bed.

 Tomb Raider famously combines action with fantasy elements like mythology and magic.
-The real value of the game, though, is in those heart-twisting moments when our tanktop-clad heroine narrowly escapes the clutches of death for, like, the millionth time.
+But the real value of the game is those heart-twisting moments when our tanktop-clad heroine narrowly escapes death for, like, the millionth time.

 (Seriously, how she hasn’t become yet another pile of bones in those caverns is beyond me.)

-I know this game is an oldie, but it’s still a goodie, and all the newer Tomb Raider games (which I haven’t played yet) follow the same model, so you can expect impactful action scenes no matter which Tomb Raider game you play.
+I know this game is an oldie, but it’s still a goodie.
+All the newer Tomb Raider games (which I haven’t played yet) follow the same model.
+That means you can expect impactful action scenes no matter which Tomb Raider game you play.

 It’s impossible to cover all genres, and this post only scratches the surface of the best video games for writers.
 What would you add to this list?